 One of the first areas a PPC audit agency looks into is campaign settings for each individual campaign.
 They analyze existing settings in relation to campaign objectives to ensure they make sense.
 Specifically, they check campaign status, location settings, networks settings, ad schedule settings, and device targeting settings.

 Check Conversion Tracking

-Conversion tracking is one of the most critical elements of a healthy AdWords account.
+Conversion tracking is one of the most critical elements of a healthy Ads account.
 It allows you to see if PPC campaigns are generating conversions and at what cost.
-While performing AdWords audit, check if conversion tracking is set up on the correct pages across the website.
+While performing Google Ads audit, check if conversion tracking is set up on the correct pages across the website.
 Tracking codes should be installed on Thank You pages instead of landing pages or product pages for an accurate evaluation of conversion results.

 Check Link to Google Analytics

-A PPC audit agency also checks if the AdWords account is linked to Google Analytics.
-Linking the two allows for the transfer of AdWords account data to Google Analytics.
+A PPC audit agency also checks if the Ads account is linked to Google Analytics.
+Linking the two allows for the transfer of Ads account data to Google Analytics.
 By doing this, you will be able to run custom reports and compare paid search data with data that comes from organic search traffic.

 Inspect Ad Group Structure

 Any person performing a Google Ads PPC campaign audit should look at ad group structure.
 Having an organized ad group structure is the best way to simplify account management.
 Ad groups should be very specific, having not more than three to five keywords.
 Keywords should relate to one another and revolve around a common theme.
 Creating single keyword ad groups is the best way to improve CTR and conversion rates.

 While conducting a PPC campaign audit, check the number of ads for an ad group – for best performance, there should be two or three ads per ad group.
 Check every single ad and make sure there are no spelling or grammar mistakes.
 Also make sure the ads are of high quality, with a focus on relevant keywords, product/service description, and clear CTA.